Three Months in Silence

 As of this writing, it's been four months since the retreat ended.
 If I had to give anyone advice for the 3-month retreat, it would be three simple words: Trust and surrender.
 It was the phrase I repeatedly returned to when nothing made sense, when nothing was happening, and I was seemingly getting nowhere.
 As I grappled with reality over the weeks and months of the retreat, one thing was hammered into me through all the unexpected twists and turns of practice: I am not in control.
 Life is simply unfolding.

 Thanks for making it this far.
-I'd like to close out this series on the 3-month retreat with a post I made on Facebook a week after the retreat ended.
-The final words are meant for all of you now as much as they were for my friends back in December:
+I'd like to close with a post I wrote to my friends a week after the retreat ended:

 And so it ends.
 The last three months of silence and meditation have been one of the most special experiences of my life.
 There’s so much I want to share, and I’ll start with this particular gem: